AndersonPaschoalon/AndersonPaschoalon.github.io/_posts/proj/2021-08-27-mods-age-of-mitology.md

 layout: post
 read_time: false
 show_date: true
-title:  Mod Pack for Age of Mitology
+title: (Age of Mitology) Lost Continent of Adria
 date:   2021-08-27 0:00:00 -0600
-description: Pack of small mods for Age of Mitology
+description: A new Campaign with an rpg-like lore, and a collection of new random maps for Age of Mithology.
 img: posts/aom/Screenshot_AOM.png
 tags: [Age of Mitology, Game Development, Mod]
 author: Anderson Paschoalon